JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setTaskManagerRole`

-Assigning manager role Current manager and user we want to assign role to both need to agree User we want to set here also needs to be an admin Note that the domain proof data comes at the end here to not interfere with the assembly argument unpacking
+Assigning manager role.
+Current manager and user we want to assign role to both need to agree.
+User we want to set here also needs to be an admin.
+Note that the domain proof data comes at the end here to not interfere with the assembly argument unpacking.

-*Note: This function can only be called through `executeTaskRoleAssignment`*
+*Note: This function can only be called through `executeTaskRoleAssignment`.*

 **Parameters**